 PHP cron events

-WP Crontrol allows administrative users to create events in the WP-Cron system that execute PHP code, subject to the restrictive security permissions documented below.
+WP Crontrol allows administrative users to create and manage events in the WP-Cron system that execute PHP code.
+This functionality is subject to the restrictive security permissions documented below.

 Which users can manage PHP cron events?